 Is your Wedding DJ in Sync with You?, part 2

-DJ Carl spends hours strategizing with clients so that they are provided with the best and most balanced entertainment for their special day/night.
+DJ Carl spends hours strategizing and preparing with clients before the wedding so that they are provided with the most balanced experience for their event.

-- Another technique is to communicate to the guests to show their love (DJ Carl voice-over) for the bride and groom to have a good time by getting up to DANCE with them.
+Another technique is to communicate to the guests to show their love (DJ Carl voice-over) for the bride and groom to have a good time by getting up to DANCE with them.
 Ballads can also help break the ice.
-When it comes to interaction, your DJ/MC better have good judgement in reading your guests’ attitudes, behaviors, and perceptions.
-DJ Carl did his graduate thesis at Penn State on the effects of music on diverse adults.
+When it comes to interaction, your DJ/MC needs to have good experience in reading your guests’ behaviors.

 - (4) MUSIC KNOWLEDGE – Every DJ/MC or band leader must have complete music knowledge.
 As families are becoming more diverse, it is important that your DJ knows the most popular songs from multiple genres to play at your wedding.
 If you hear from a broker DJ company that they have DJs that specialize in specific music genres, then you may need to continue your DJ search.
-Trust DJ Carl for your wedding song selections (DJ Carl voice-over).
+Celebrity DJ Carl will play the right music at the right time for any group guaranteed.